 I respect and support children and their families/whānau from diverse cultural backgrounds.
 Building respectful and collaborative relationships with children, families/whānau and colleagues are a crucial part of my teaching practice.
 I am super excited to take a new role as the Head Teacher in the Tui room and looking forward to getting to know all the children and families.

 Pukeko Room Teacher

 Hello – Ni Hao, my name is Sophia.
-I moved to New Zealand from China in 2006 and have worked at Pupuke Early Education Centre since November 2009.
-I had my baby boy, Apollo, last year.
+I moved to New Zealand from China in 2006 and started working at Pupuke Early Education Centre in November 2009.
+I then left when I had my son, Apollo, coming back to Pupuke in 2015.
 All my family loves living in beautiful Auckland.
-As a teacher I have built my practises around respecting Individuality and Diversification.
+As a teacher I have built my practice around respecting individuality and diversification.
 I feel it is important for me to establish trust with each child and look at ways to support their learning.
 I believe children need to feel safe, loved, respected and trusted, getting a sense of belonging and enjoyment in their early learning journey.